Genuine non-Gaussian entanglement of light and quantum coherence for an atom from noisy multiphoton spin-boson interactions: Conclusions

 Expanding our analysis to incorporate the influence of additional Kerr nonlinearity on dynamics, we have found that increasing nonlinearity does not necessarily enhance entanglement production.
 Instead, it introduces a `dissipative-like' element in the dynamics, despite the full system dynamics being unitary.
-Building on prior work~\cite{laha_rabi_2023}, we have highlighted the necessity of additional dispersive spin-boson interactions to achieve spin coherence from noisy initial states.
+Building on previous work~\cite{laha_rabi_2023}, we have highlighted the need for additional dispersive spin-boson interactions to achieve spin coherence from noisy initial states.
 Surprisingly, our numerical results have indicated that considering higher-order JC interactions may not be advantageous for generating higher coherence, at least during the transient phase of the dynamics.
 In the latter part, we have also investigated the role of coherent versus noisy initial bosonic modes on the dynamics.
 Finally, we have numerically investigated the detrimental role of environmentally induced effects on these phenomena.
-The numerical results presented here are obtained with the help of the {\it qutip} library~\cite{qutip}.
+The numerical results presented here are obtained with the help of the {\it QuTiP} library~\cite{qutip}.

-Our study not only lays the groundwork for understanding quantum correlations emerging from coherent and incoherent resources but also prompts the exploration of various other physical systems.
+Our study lays the groundwork for understanding quantum correlations arising from both coherent and incoherent resources within a particular nonlinear quantum system.
+We anticipate that our findings will inspire further investigations into similar phenomena across diverse physical systems.
 Extending the tripartite model to include more oscillators and qubits or substituting the qubit with a multi-level discrete quantum subsystem are natural next steps.
 However, it is essential to note that such generalizations exponentially increase the combinations of different bipartite subsystems.
 In these extended scenarios, investigating multipartite entanglement becomes particularly intriguing, offering insights into the intricate interplay of quantum correlations in complex quantum systems.
-Furthermore, the multiphoton generalization of the Jaynes-Cummings model (JCM) introduces intriguing phenomena, such as entanglement sudden death~\cite{Y_na__2006, laha_josab_2023} and coherence sudden death~\cite{Kaifeng_PRA_2016}.
+Furthermore, the multiphoton generalization of these models introduces other intriguing phenomena, such as entanglement sudden death~\cite{Y_na__2006, laha_josab_2023} and coherence sudden death~\cite{Kaifeng_PRA_2016}.
+Another aspect of this study involves analyzing the nonclassicalities of the bosonic modes resulting from such nonlinear Hamiltonian evolution.
+This investigation is conducted in detail, considering a pure tripartite initial state where the spin is in a superposition state of the two basis states, and the two bosonic modes are in arbitrary Fock states~\cite{laha_jcm_wigner_2024}.